RUTHRAN-SEC/Penetration-Lab-Documentary/README.md

 Welcome to **PenTest-and-CTF**, a curated repository of my hands-on practice in **Penetration Testing** and **Capture The Flag (CTF)** challenges.

-This repository contains detailed reports, walkthroughs, and findings from various cybersecurity labs and platforms, demonstrating real-world attack methodologies and problem-solving skills.
+This repository contains detailed reports, walkthroughs, and findings from various cybersecurity labs and platforms, demonstrating real-world attack methodologies and problem solving skills.

 ---